591291-hvl/ADA525DanielG/_posts/2023-08-25-Assignment-00-Plan-and-Sketch.md

 A way to lighten the load may be solved by 3D-printing a new drone frame as the current one used is heavier than needed.

+### TODO's

+After the problems are solved the project would mainly consist of:
+- Arduino casing <br>
+Currently the arduino and breadboard containing the circuit are strapped to the frame using zip ties.
+A casing would be benificial to both hide the circuit and protect it from weather and high velocity damage.
+- Controller <br>
+Currently the controller is a breadboard with 2 joysticks sticking out of it.
+Designing a more friendly looking and ergonomic controller would be benificial.
+- Radio communication <br>
+Currently the radio communication is only used for motor power output directly up.
+No attempts has been made to allow 3-dimensjonal navigation.
+- Gyro/accelerometer <br>
+Currently this component has not been utilized.
+Auto stabilization is an integral part of drone design.